MinnPost/minnpost-snow-emergency/README.md

 ## Data

-* Minneapolis data obtained through a DPA request and received via Email.
+* Minneapolis data obtained through a DPA request, received via email, and included in this repository.
 * St. Paul data has been requested but not recieved yet.

 Data has been imported into [CartoDB](http://cartodb.com/) for it's geoquerying capabilities.

 ## Data processing

-No processing has been on the data.
+No processing has been done on the data.

 ## Development and running locally